Story Spotlight

 Get Social With @PiedmontAHEC!

-Are you a student or healthcare professional who represents or serves a particular N.C. community?
+Are you a student or healthcare professional representing or serving a particular N.C. community?
 What does the future of health care look like to you?
 Let us know by posting your message to Instagram, Facebook, or LinkedIn using the hashtag #HealthCareerPathway and tag us @PiedmontAHEC.
 Thank you for reading, and thank you for supporting Piedmont AHEC!